 UNDP and the UN System

 UNDP’s role within the United Nations Kosovo Team (UNKT) is that of coordination.
-UNDP provides coordination support to each of the UN agencies, and provides assistance to programmes and projects of sister agencies and other development partners.The UNDP Resident Representative in Kosovo, Mr. Andrew Russell, is also the UN Development Coordinator representing the UN system.
+UNDP provides coordination support to each of the UN agencies, and provides assistance to programmes and projects of sister agencies and other development partners.The UNDP Resident Representative a.i. is Ms. Alessandra Roccasalvo while the UN Development Coordinator representing the UN system is Ms. Ulrika Richardson.
 As the chair of the UN Kosovo Team, a team comprising of all the heads of UN agencies, the Development Coordinator provides overall leadership for UN strategic initiatives and the operational framework for development assistance.
 The effectiveness of the UN Development Coordinator System is central to providing the highest quality services to advance peace and stability and achieve sustainable human development.

 UN agencies in Kosovo